 Modern art, film and the best views of London

 Across the Thames from The Savoy is an inspiring London arts quarter stretching from the Southbank Centre to the nearby Royal National Theatre, National Film Theatre, Tate Modern, Shakespeare’s Globe and the popular London Eye.
-At 135m high, the London Eye is the world’s tallest observation wheel.
+At 135m high, the London Eye is one the world’s tallest observation wheels.
 It offers the only London view rivalling The Savoy’s, which once inspired canvases produced by illustrious guests – Whistler and Monet.